Home » SEO » HTTP to HTTPS: How It Impacts Your Business and SEO

 secure-your-connection-with-https-only

 This may cause unnecessary confusion, especially to a site’s visitor.
-When your HTTPS connection loads insecure script in the background this results in an error: “This page is trying to load scripts from unauthenticated sources.”
-This puts your site in the bad position of being susceptible to third party attacks.
+When your HTTPS connection loads an insecure script in the background, this results in an error message: “This page is trying to load scripts from unauthenticated sources.”
+This puts your site in a bad position of being susceptible to third-party attacks.

-The solution is to do sitewide migration to HTTPS.
-You can enable HSTS (HTTPS Strict Transport Security) to ensure it will only run on HTTPS, provided all your scripts (HTML, Javascript, CSS) are all switched over to HTTPS.
+The solution is to migrate the sitewide to HTTPS.
+You can enable HSTS (HTTPS Strict Transport Security) to ensure that your scripts (HTML, Javascript, CSS) will only run on HTTPS, provided they are switched over to HTTPS.

 • Cost